Atlanta Car Accident Lawyer

 4. Refuse Early Settlement Offers

 An insurance provider might approach you after an accident and offer you a check, no questions asked.
-Don’t accept an early offer, especially if you haven’t spoken with your attorney.
+Don’t accept an early offer, especially if you haven’t spoken with your accident attorney.
 While getting money in your hands now may be tempting, the offer is likely for much less than your case is really worth.
 Even worse, accepting the offer will likely bar you from recovering any additional compensation down the line.

-5. Consult With an Atlanta Car Accident Lawyer
+5. Consult With a Car Accident Lawyer

-Call an Atlanta Car Accident Lawyer at Hasner Law, PC For Help Today
+Call Hasner Law, PC For Help Today

 Contact our law firm to schedule a free, no-obligation case assessment.
 We’re always available to take your call, so reach out to us today.